emisasal/rest-api-crud/README.md

 ## Enviroment Variables

-I'm using `dotenvx` dependecy to handle the enviroment variables for development `.env.development` and production `.env.production`.
+The dependency `dotenvx` is used to handle the enviroment variables.
+The files are `.env.development` for development and `.env.production` for production.
+An aditional `.env` file contains shared variables to all enviroments.
-In order to combine variables using dotenvx I changed the dev script to: `dotenvx run --env-file=.env.development --env-file=.env -- nodemon api/app.ts`.
+To combine the variables in the dev script: `dotenvx run --env-file=.env.development --env-file=.env -- nodemon api/app.ts`.
-And the production script to: `dotenvx run --env-file=.env.development --env-file=.env -- npx tsc`.
+And in the production script: `dotenvx run --env-file=.env.development --env-file=.env -- npx tsc`.

 ## Database Schema